aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/dilate/_index.md

 Some images, such as store receipts, have very thin characters that may be damaged by [automatic contrast corrections](/ocr/net/contrast/) or [binarization](/ocr/net/binarization/).

-Aspose.OCR provides a special preprocessing filter called _dilation_ that can increase the thickness of characters in an image by adding pixels to the edges of high-contrast objects, such as letters.
+Aspose.OCR provides a special processing filter called _dilation_ that can increase the thickness of characters in an image by adding pixels to the edges of high-contrast objects, such as letters.

 {{% alert color="primary" %}}
 Dilation automatically converts the image to [black and white](/ocr/net/binarization/#automatically-converting-the-image-to-black-and-white).